PayMCP/paymcp-docs/docs/concepts-and-flows.md

 - ❌ Timeout duration depends on the client
 - ❌ Requires progress reporting support that can display progress messages (not just percentages)

-### OOB Flow (Coming Soon)

-Similar to ELICITATION flow, but payment links are handled as actual clickable links rather than text to display to the user.

 ## Advanced Configuration

-### Custom Return URLs
+### Return URLs

-Some providers support custom return URLs after payment (success_url/cancel_url for Stripe, return_url for Adyen, etc.).
+Some providers support custom return URLs after payment.
+Provider parameter names differ (success_url/cancel_url for Stripe, return_url for Adyen, etc.).
 These will be handled at the PayMCP level in future versions.

 ### Secure Deployment